 The main purpose of safety footwear as part of PPE is to protect toes, feet, ankles and lower legs from potential harm due to working in riskier areas.
-This ultimate guide to safety footwear aims to inform you on how to pick the best pair of safety boots, trainers or shoes for your industry.
+This safety footwear guide aims to inform you on how to pick the best pair of safety boots, trainers or shoes for your industry.

 Why Use Safety Footwear?

 Apart from the legal issues that may arise from an injury lawsuit, there are straightforward reasons why Employers should look after their employee’s feet.
 The main reason would be that it reduces lost time and production due to injury.
 Prevention is always better than cure and this improves morale within the workforce.